mugendi/get-binary/README.md

 ## Sample Installation for multiple binaries

-Have a look at this [test file](./test.js) for a good example on how to get multiple binaries across different platforms.
+Have a look at this [Test File](./test.js) for a good example on how to get multiple binaries across different platforms.